-- Continued validation and updates as needed based on further analyses of instrument and telescope hardware test data. - Support for the NIRSpec and MIRI IFUs may be added in a future release; level of detail is still TBD. - Possibly: separate handling of pre- and post- coronagraphic WFE in instruments, or pre- and post- NIRSpec MSA plane WFE; pending receipt of test data and models from the instrument teams.
+- Continued validation and updates as needed based on further analyses of instrument and telescope hardware test data. - Support for the NIRSpec and MIRI IFUs may be added in a future release; level of detail is still TBD.

 3.3 Version History and Change Log